250+Permits across Victoria! Architecture,Town Planning + Building Permit.

 Request a Free Site Assessment!

-I have a strong background in architecture and was trained by a Master Architect.
+I have a strong background in design and was trained by a Master Architect.
 I also developed my own projects including a highly profitable dual occupancy subdivision.
 Coupled that with being a Registered Planner gives me the competitive advantage over just town planners or architects or designers or drafts persons.

 We partner all the other consultants required to take your dual occupancy project from design brief to building.
 Invest in our decades of experience.